GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       SSH or Secure Shell is a means to access remote computers using a text based terminal interface.
 It comes build in with Linux, but requires additional software to use it from Windows computers.

+   Telemetry
+      The science and technology of automatic measurement and transmission of data by wire, radio or other means from remote sources (e.g. space vehicles) to receiving stations for recording and analysis.

    USGS
       United States Geological Survey